Dental Hygiene Selective Admission Requirements

 - Meet additional program specific requirements

 There are some additional requirements to be aware of that will need to be met and followed by students who are accepted into the program.
-If is important to know these requirements before applying in case they cause an issue and so that you are aware of everything that is entailed.
+It is important to know these requirements before applying so that you are aware of everything that is entailed.

 Mandatory Orientation and Equipment Purchases

 Both first and second year students must attend a mandatory orientation the week before the start of classes.
-Students are required to purchase instruments, magnification loupes and uniforms, refer to the Cost Estimate sheet for more detailed information regarding additional expenses.
-Other critical requirements include proof of Hepatitis vaccination and titer, annual TB test, vision examination, dental examination and current health care provider CPR certification.
+Students are required to purchase instruments, magnification loupes and uniforms.
+Refer to the Cost Estimate sheet for more detailed information regarding additional expenses.
+Other critical requirements include background checks, proof of Hepatitis vaccination and titer, annual TB test, vision examination, dental examination, and current health care provider CPR certification.

 Bloodborne Pathogens/Infectious Disease(s) Policy